-And then you need to write great content (OK Marc Ensign, you can back off now).
+And then you need to write great content.
 Don’t be fooled by the mechanics of SEO.
 This is just mechanical information.
 You know the mechanics of your car require that it have a full tank of gas, but that doesn’t help you drive safely, does it?
 If you do all this, but your content is over-stuffed with keywords, useless links or crappy writing, don’t expect this to help a whole lot.
-Because this article is about SEO mechanics we don’t have room to cover the impact of social media on search rankings.
-If you want to know more about that read the linked article from a real SEO expert.

 If you’re planning to use this advice, here’s what I need you to do: Check out what your Google ranking is before you start.
 You need to measure your success and you can’t do that unless you benchmark where you’re starting.
 Now, figuring out your official Google ranking is a whole other blog post, so what I want you to do right now is open a new browser, preferably an incognito one so you’ll get absolutely objective results, and search for your product or service.
 Don’t search for your company name.
 Search for hand-milled organic soaps, or social media services, or corporate gifts in Halifax.
 Search how you think your ideal client would be searching.
 Take note of whether or not you’re on Page 1 and the position.
 Now get to work!